rdbcasillas/rdbcasillas.github.io/_posts/2016-01-18-Philosophy_struggle.md

 ---

-I read an [article that laments](http://mobile.nytimes.com/blogs/opinionator/2016/01/11/when-philosophy-lost-its-way/) about how the field of Philosophy is losing its way.
+I read an <u>[article that laments](http://mobile.nytimes.com/blogs/opinionator/2016/01/11/when-philosophy-lost-its-way/)</u> about how the field of Philosophy is losing its way.
 What the authors argue(this argument and others are also in their upcoming book) is that by its delimitation to the academic settings, Philosophy has lost its original purpose which was to explore and communicate to public how to live a good life and how to be virtuous.
 But they say that the institutionalization of Philosophy created a quandary on the purpose of a Philosopher.
 They explain:

 >This was the act of purification that gave birth to the concept of philosophy most of us know today.
 As a result, and to a degree rarely acknowledged, the institutional imperative of the university has come to drive the theoretical agenda.
 If philosophy was going to have a secure place in the academy, it needed its own discrete domain, its own arcane language, its own standards of success and its own specialized concerns.